wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.19 =
+= 1.2.20 =
-* New: Danish translation, thanks to Lui Wallentin Gottler
+* New: Option to select scripts placement, header or footer